MuhammedBashuaib/E-commerce_app_for_selling_flowers/README.md

 # E-commerce_app_for_selling_flowers

 The e-commerce application for selling flowers was built using the Flutter framework.
-The code is organized, and the reusable Widgets.
+The code is clean, and the reusable Widgets.
 State management was implemented using Provider.

 ## Interface
 <div>